-Fiction of a Production, Lamelas's first solo exhibition in the American Midwest, focuses on sculptures and site-specific works that analyze and deconstruct architectural space, repositioning sculpture as a relationship between place, space, and time.
-Featuring early sculptures presented in Buenos Aires during the 1960s and reconstructions of works that respond to the architecture of our Zaha Hadid–designed museum, the exhibition also explores the ways in which the sequential structure of film has influenced the artist’s practice and how time can be a sculptural material.
+Lamelas believes that artworks have their own consciousness, with an extended life beyond the artist and their initial site of presentation—the work exists as an idea that evolves and adapts to different spaces and places.
+Fiction of a Production focuses on sculptures and site-specific works that analyze and deconstruct architectural space, blurring the lines between sculpture and architecture, and repositioning sculpture as a relationship between space, place, and time.
+It features early sculptures Lamelas presented in Buenos Aires during the 1960s and reconstructions of works that respond to the architecture of our Zaha Hadid–designed museum.
+It also explores the ways in which the sequential structure of film has influenced the artist’s practice, and how time can be a sculptural material.

 The show takes its title from an essay by Lamelas’s artist friend Raúl Escari, who writes that, unlike artworks that try to disguise how they are made, maintaining an illusion that exceeds their materials, Lamelas’s works reveal the activity of their making, the fiction of their production.

 David Lamelas: Fiction of a Production is organized by the Eli and Edythe Broad Art Museum at Michigan State University and curated by Carla Acevedo-Yates, Associate Curator.
 Lead support for this exhibition is provided by the MSU Federal Credit Union.
 Special thanks to the Institute for Studies on Latin American Art (ISLAA) and to its President and Founder, Ariel Aisiks.
 Additional support is provided by Bonnie Ann Larson, the Eli and Edythe Broad endowed exhibitions fund, and the Consulate General of Argentina in Chicago.